kanthgithub/ElasticDataLoader/README.md

 1. Cucumber Tests for Scenarios identified in Usecases (Blocked by Embedded Elastic Engine in-compatibility with Spring)
 2. Support for Elastic-Cluster (Multiple elastic nodes across Data-Centers)
+3. Current system is limited by single node processing Current Systems does parallel processing but it is limited to number of cores/processors in the Machine

-3. Distributed processing using AKKA - Actor based Programming:
+4. Distributed processing using AKKA - Actor based Programming:

-  # Build Actor-System where Supervisor / Root Guardian to spawn Child-Actors to process files in directory
+   - Build Actor-System where Supervisor / Root Guardian to spawn Child-Actors to process files in directory
-  # Sub-ordinate Actors Parse Lines and Create a sub-ordinate/Child Actor to process and load data to Elastic-Search-Engine
+   - Sub-ordinate Actors Parse Lines and Create a sub-ordinate/Child Actor to process and load data to Elastic-Search-Engine

-  -  Pros: Current Systems does parallel processing but it is limited to number of cores/processors in the Machine

   -  By Shifting to Actor based approach, it will become a distributed System and Horizontally Scalable

 # Alternative Approaches:

+# AKKA:

+   1. Build Actor-System where Supervisor / Root Guardian to spawn Child-Actors to process files in directory
+   2. Sub-ordinate Actors Parse Lines and Create a sub-ordinate/Child Actor to process and load data to Elastic-Search-Engine
+   3. By Shifting to Actor based approach, it will become a distributed System and Horizontally Scalable

 # Redisson:
 1. Redis Database is a key-Value based Storage
 2. Redisson is a library/framework to achieve storage and processing in Redis in Distributed way
 3. Redisson Library is built on JDK Concurrent utilities (java.util.concurrent)
 4. Distributed Locks, Distributed

 # Chronicle-IO:
 1. Off-Heap Storage mechanism
 2. Offers Mechanical Sympathy where process can be pinned to specific core of machine
 3. Distributed Heap Offers faster read/write mechanisms

 # DevOps Improvements:
  - Add Docker configuration
  - enable/configure Piplelines for Continuous Build, Delivery & Deployment
  - Use AWS - RDS (Relational Database As a Service) for scalable feature